Sponsored by Semboku City

 Getting to Kakunodate

 Despite the perception of being a distant destination, the modern wonder of the Shinkansen line actually connects Tokyo to Kakunodate in just over 3 hours.
 The Komachi bullet train is a direct line from Tokyo that has over 25 departures daily.
 Best of all, the Akita Shinkansen line is covered by the JR Rail Pass, so it is literally a free trip using your pass.
-Combined with a tour of nearby Lake Tazawa or exploring nature and onsen hot springs around Tazawako Ski Resort, you can easily make an two or three day trip out of it.
+Combined with a tour of nearby Lake Tazawa or exploring nature and onsen hot springs around Tazawako Ski Resort, you can easily make a two or three-day trip out of it.
+For more information about Semboku City, refer to the official Semboku website.